NeRio06/auto-archi/README.md

 - `tree-path` is mandatory and represents the path to a file that contain the tree command output.
 - `-a login` is an optional flag that must be followed by a login in the format 'firstname.name'.
 If used it fill the AUTHORS file if the `tree-file` contains it.
 - `build-path` is also optional.
 By default the program build in the current working directory.
 The build directory must do not contains the same file and directory that the `tree-path` file contains.
 - `-r` is an optional flag.
-If used it removes the tree-file after the execution.
+If used it deletes the tree-file after the execution.

 ## Examples